apitoolkit/apitoolkit-landing/blog/error-monitoring-for-developer/index.md

   - Error Monitoring for Developers
 ---

+# title: 'Error Monitoring for Developers: How to Write Better Code and Improve Your Debugging Skills

 ![Error monitoring](error-monitoring-for-developers.png)

 Have you ever wondered what keeps software running smoothly?
 Error monitoring is the guardian angel that ensures the code we write not only works but serves its purpose.
 Think about this: [a report by the Consortium for IT Software Quality (CISQ) highlighted that in 2018, poor software quality led to a whopping $2.84 trillion in operational software failures.](https://www.it-cisq.org/wp-content/uploads/sites/6/2023/09/The-Cost-of-Poor-Quality-Software-in-the-US-2018-Report.pdf) That's a huge number, right?
 It clearly shouts the importance of having a strong error monitoring system in place.